Profiles of Valor: The Most Unlikely Hero — Desmond Doss (MoH) and Hacksaw Ridge

 "Awaiting the litter bearers’ return, he was again struck, by a sniper bullet while being carried off the field by a comrade, this time suffering a compound fracture of one arm.
 With magnificent fortitude he bound a rifle stock to his shattered arm as a splint and then crawled 300 yards over rough terrain to the aid station.

 "Through his outstanding bravery and unflinching determination in the face of desperately dangerous conditions Pfc.
 Doss saved the lives of many soldiers.
 His name became a symbol throughout the 77th Infantry Division for outstanding gallantry far above and beyond the call of duty.”

-Desmond humbly estimated he rescued 50 men but his commanding officers estimated he lowered at least 100 men.
+Desmond humbly estimated he rescued 50 men but his commanding officers estimated he lowered at least 100 men and likely 150 men.
 His Medal citation settled on 75.
 He did so, never arming himself.
 “I knew if I ever once compromised, I was gonna be in trouble,” he Desmond, “because if you can compromise once, you can compromise again.”

 Awarding Desmond his medal on October 12th, 1945, President Harry Truman referred to him as “the little skinny pharmacist’s mate.”
 Indeed, at slightly over 150 pounds, he would have qualified as a welterweight fighter, but he performed feats that, by his account, could only have been achieved by God’s intervening hand.

 For his part, Desmond said, “I wasn’t trying to be a hero, I was thinking about it from this standpoint — in a house on fire and a mother has a child in that house, what prompts her to go in and get that child?
 Love.
 I loved my men, and … I just couldn’t give them up.
 I just kept asking, ‘Lord, please help me get just one more man.’”